zhaojinm/Polyhedra_Feauterior_algo/README.md

 # Polyhedral_Feautrier_algo
 This is a briefly introduction/summary/review about Feautrier algorithm based on [Some efficient solutions to the affine scheduling problem Part I One-dimensional Time](https://www.researchgate.net/publication/2421859_Some_efficient_solutions_to_the_affine_scheduling_problem_Part_I_One-dimensional_Time) and [Some efficient solutions to the affine scheduling problem Part II Multidimensional time](https://www.researchgate.net/publication/2810999_Some_efficient_solutions_to_the_affine_scheduling_problem_Part_II_Multidimensional_time).
 Many corrent polehedral models are based on Feautrier's model.
-Feautrier's orginal paper is very long.
+Feautrier's orginal paper is very long(80+pages intotal).
 Next, I will pick the key points so that people can understand faster.

 ## Generalized Dependence Graph
 <!-- <img src="https://render.githubusercontent.com/render/math?math=e^{i \pi} = -1"> -->